 e.g. Katherine Mansfield, Virginia Woolf, William Faulkner.

-Freud was influential for these writers, as well as the philosopher Bergson; Freud for his ideas on the subconscious and Bergon for his interest in the flow of time.
+Freud was influential for all of these writers, as well as the philosopher Bergson; Freud for his ideas on the subconscious and Bergon for his interest in the flow of time.

 Header illustration: Edmund Blair Leighton – The Ticket